jackdylanho/SQL_Project-Data_Job_Analysis/README.md

 Here's the breakdown of the top data analyst jobs in 2023:
 - **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
 - **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
-- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specialisations within data analytics.

 ![Top Paying Roles](assets\sqlproject1.png)
 *Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*